 Previously, a brief introduction was made on linear regression by the traditional method in order to understand the mathematics behind it.
 However, Python has built-in machine learning libraries to make coding easier and shorter.
 In this second part of linear regression, you will learn how to use this powerful library.

 In the previous tutorial, you have learned how to build a linear regression using matrix multiplication (please go to Python Machine Learning: Linear Regression (I)).
-Now, in this tutorial, a Machine Learning Python library called scikit-learn
+Now, in this tutorial, a Machine Learning Python library called scikit-learn will be used for this purpose.

 Once we have imported the data from the text file, let's set our x- and y-values.